Oral Medicine Syringes for Children or Adults

 - Turn the bottle upside down (if bottle top is created specifically for syringe tips).

-- Pull the plunger of the syringe and intake liquid to desired measurement (ask your pharmacist if you are ever confused as to how much medicine is the correct amount to draw).
+- Pull the plunger and intake liquid to desired measurement (ask your pharmacist if you are ever confused as to how much medicine is the correct amount to draw).

-- Turn the bottle back right way up and carefully remove the syringe.
+- Turn the bottle back right way up and carefully remove the tip.

-- Gentle put the tip of the syringe into the individual's mouth, against the inside of the cheek.
+- Gentle put the tip into the individual's mouth, against the inside of the cheek.

 - Slowly push down the plunger to release liquid into the mouth.
 Be gentle to allow the individual to properly swallow liquid without choking.